 The capital cost of mines, sandpits, quarries, and peat bogs is written off in proportion to the quantities extracted.
 Short-lived items (the economic life of which is three years or less) may be written off immediately.

 Additionally, in 2021, a new law was adopted that provides accelerated depreciation on low-value assets and the remaining low book value of machinery and equipment from tax year 2021 onwards (see below).

 Land is not a depreciable asset.

 Accelerated depreciation for tax years 2020-2025

-The law on accelerated depreciation on machinery and equipment for tax years 2020-2023 entered into force on 1 January 2020.
+The law on accelerated depreciation on machinery and equipment entered into force on 1 January 2020.
+The law originally concerned tax years 2020-2023, but its applicability has been extended later to tax years 2024-2025.

 Under the new legislation, a taxable person engaged in agriculture or a business may annually deduct up to 50% (instead of 25%) of the tax carrying value of newly acquired machinery or equipment in tax years 2020-2025.